MarinoWilliam/movies-hub/backend/README.md

 - `auth/signin`: Log in with an existing user.

--
-To log in with an existing account, send a `POST` request to the `/signin` endpoint with the following data:
+- To log in with an existing account, send a `POST` request to the `/signin` endpoint with the following data:

 - `email`: Your registered email.
 - `password`: Your account password.

 If the credentials are correct, you will receive a JWT token that you can use to authenticate your requests.

-## API Endpoints
--
 #### Movie Search
 - **GET** `/movies/search?title=<movie-title>`
   Fetches movies from the OMDb API based on the provided title even if it is only part of the name.